vigneshsweekaran/flipdazed.github.io/_posts/2019-10-23-05-Basic-Mathematical-Operations-and-Debugging.md

 # Learning Outcomes
 {:.no_toc}

- - Be able to use python as a caculator
+ - Be able to use python as a calculator
  - Understand logical and boolean operations available
  - lazy boolean evaluation
  - Read a traceback to debug code